yangao07/LAMSA/README.md

     -m --match-sc  [INT]    Match score for SW-alignment.
 [1] -M --mis-pen   [INT]    Mismatch penalty for SW-alignment.
 [3] -O --open-pen  [INT]    Gap open penalty for SW-alignment.
 [5] -E --ext-pen   [INT]    Gap extension penalty for SW-alignment.
-A gap of length k costs O + k*E (i.e. -O is for opening a zero-length gap).
+A gap of length k costs O + k*E.
                             [2]

 Output options:
     -r --max-out   [INT]    Maximum number of output records for a specific split read region.
 For a specific region, LAMSA reserves the top -r alignment records.
 The record with highest alignment score is considered as best alignment, others are considered as alternative alignments.
-If the score of an alternative alignment is less than half of the best alignment, it will not be output.
+Moreover, if the score of an alternative alignment is less than half of the best alignment, it will not be output.
 [10]
     -g --gap-split [INT]    Minimum length of gap that causes a split-alignment.
 A insertion of deletion longer than -g bp will cause two split alignment records as it is considered as a SV event.
 [100]